 Finally, the latest ISA infrastructure software component, linkedISA [43] delivers an RDF conversion capability, rendering ISA experimental descriptions as linked data.
 The conversion engine uses one or more mappings between ISA syntactic elements and ontologies, and it can exploit OWL constructs.
 The primary mapping was devised to rely on a set of BFO-based ontological artefacts, with OBI as the main provider, thus defining articulated, coherent and traceable curatorial framework.
 The OBI-based RDF conversion enables automated semantic validation and annotation enhancement, for instance by inferring study design types following inspection of the experimental graph (Fig 5 panel c).
 Queries such as ‘retrieve all studies with balanced design’ or ‘retrieve all studies where study groups have at least 3 samples’ are now possible without any increase of submitters’ annotation burden [41].
-While the generic RDF serialization engine ensures conversion of ISA assays based on standard patterns, refinements and specialization can be added by supplying a new mapping between domain specific ISA configurations and OBI representations, thus granting more precision, as OBI and ISA continue to develop.
-An example of ISA extensions to targeted metagenomics application and mapping to OBI and OBO foundry resources has been discussed in a detail in [44].
+Generic RDF serialization ensures conversion of ISA assays based on standard patterns.
+Refinements and specialization can be added by supplying a new mapping between domain specific ISA configurations and OBI representations, thus granting more precision.
+This extensibility means that representations can improve as OBI and ISA continue to develop.
+An example of ISA extensions to targeted metagenomics application and mapping to OBI and OBO Foundry resources has been discussed in a detail [44].
+This extensibility to other communities provides an additional illustration of the broader impact of OBI adoption.

 Fig 5: Panel (a) shows the assay selection panel in ISAcreator (editor and curation tool) which uses OBI terms.
 Panel (b) shows ISA ‘Protocol REF’ elements, which are annotated with subclasses of ‘OBI:planned process’.
 Panel (c) shows a glyph-based representation of the underlying mapping of ISA syntax element into OBI framework: circles correspond to Material or Data, which are ‘specified_input_of’ some ‘OBI:planned process’ either ‘OBI:material transformation’ or ‘OBI:data transformation’.
 The graph matches by the underlying RDF representation.